UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 The line length should be configured to 110, as the style guide limit of 80 is a bit too restrictive.

+We also follow the [OverReact style guide](https://github.com/Workiva/over_react#component-formatting), in particular, using trailing commas so that dartfmt (Dart's formatting tool) lines up the components nicely.